 Environmental Historians Action Collaborative

-The Environmental Historians Action Collaborative (EHAC) is a community of environmental historians who work together to bring the insights and skills of environmental history to bear on the major environmental, climate, and political crises of our time.
+EDGI’s Environmental Historians Action Collaborative (EHAC) working group is a community of historians working to bring the insights and skills of environmental history to bear on the major environmental, climate, and political crises of our time.
+EHAC participates in current debates through special reports and public commentary, promotes conversations among historians and history educators about environmental crises, and amplifies existing research and pedagogy for a wider audience.

 Op-Eds